 Attachments that aren't data files, such as Word (DOCX) or Google Slides (PPTX) exports, don't support conditions and are always sent.

-Conditions live on the Email task.
-Open the email block and expand Advanced Options.
-You'll find a Conditional attachments section that lists every file the email attaches, each with its own toggle.
+Conditions live on the Email and Slack tasks.
+Open the block and expand Advanced Options.
+You'll find a Conditional attachments section that lists every file the message attaches, each with its own toggle.
+It works the same way on both tasks.

 The Conditional attachments section in the Email task's Advanced Options, listing each attached file with its own toggle